onionshare/onionshare/BUILD.md

 * Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.

 ### To make a .exe:

-For PyInstaller to work, you might need to edit `Scripts\pyinstaller-script.py` in your Python 3.5 folder, to work around [this bug](https://stackoverflow.com/questions/31808180/installing-pyinstaller-via-pip-leads-to-failed-to-create-process) in pip.

 * Open a command prompt, cd into the onionshare directory, and type: `pyinstaller install\pyinstaller.spec`. `onionshare-gui.exe` and all of their supporting files will get created inside the `dist` folder.